Byron Buxton Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to surrender 130 total home runs at a clip of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to allow the second-most home runs in baseball (131 total, 1.4 per game).

+- Harris gets the start for the Athletics, his fifth of the season.
+He is 2-3 with a 6.07 ERA and 35 strikeouts in 43 2/3 innings pitched.

+- In his last appearance on Thursday, July 6, the left-hander tossed 4 2/3 innings against the Detroit Tigers, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.